Undre4m/igniculus/README.md

 For a full list of changes please refer to the [changelog](https://github.com/Undre4m/igniculus/blob/master/CHANGELOG.md).

 ### Future Upgrades
-Planned support for variables and custom rules.
+Planned support for custom rules.

 ## Maintainers